dbhowmik/CAL_IM_FUNC/README.md

 # CAL implementation of image processing functions
 This repo relates to Rathlin deliverable D9: Encoding exemplary CAL image processing functions.

 Disclaimer: This is a non-exhaustive list.
-Not all function will be implemented within the lif-time of Rathlin (I) project.
+Not all function will be implemented within the life-time of Rathlin (I) project.
 Exemplars will be implemented from selected categories.

 # Functions:
 (I: Implemented, IP: In-progress  P: Planned)